Bill vs EOB

 Provider is balance-billing

 Charging the difference between what they billed and what the insurer allowed.
-Illegal for most network care.
+Ask whether network rules or surprise-billing protections apply.

 03